bloxmove-com/platform-deploy-test/README.md

-# platform-deploy-test
+# Platform-deploy-test
 All the tools for deploy and test MBP platform

-# easy installation for the platform
+## Easy installation for the platform
 ```shell
 > ./deploy.sh
 Easy install tool for mobility blockchain platform